Student Posture Guide — Study Posture Tips

 Why Students Develop Posture Problems

 Long hours sitting with head down studying or using smartphones leads to forward head and round shoulder.
-Bad posture habits during growth years become harder to correct later, so early management is important.
+During growth years, bones and muscles are still developing, so poor posture has a greater impact than in adults.
+Once bad posture habits become ingrained, they're much harder to correct later.
+Middle and high school students often sit for 10+ hours a day, making posture management especially important.

 Common Student Posture Problems